 1. Helps Lower High Cholesterol

 Benefits of celery include its cholesterol-lowering power that makes it useful for improving or maintaining heart health.
-Celery contains a unique compound called 3-n-butylphthalide (BuPh) that has previously been reported to have lipid-lowering action, but researchers believe celery has many other other beneficial compounds that are still emerging in research.
+Celery contains a unique compound called 3-n-butylphthalide (BuPh) that has been reported to have lipid-lowering action, and researchers believe celery has many other other beneficial compounds that are still emerging in research.

 In a study conducted by the Department of Pharmacology at the University of Singapore, when rats were fed a high-fat diet for eight weeks, ones that were given celery extract showed significantly lower levels of lipids in their blood compared to the control group of rats that didn’t receive celery extract.
 The group supplementing with celery extract experienced a beneficial reduction in serum total cholesterol (TC), low-density lipoprotein cholesterol (LDL-C) and triglyceride (TG) concentrations.